Digital-Media/big_data/graph/INSTALL.md

 ## Cloud

 For Neo4J you can use its free [AuraDB](https://neo4j.com/cloud/aura/).
-It can be used for free for ever and upgraded to max 128 GB.
+It can be used for free forever and upgraded to max 128 GB.

 ## Desktop